mquinson/shutorial/README.md

 ## Security concern

 First of all, notice that this is a rather young and dangerous code.
-It's using mechanisms that *could* be used for priviledge escalation and other attacks, but I *think* that I got everything covered.
+It's using mechanisms that *could* be used for privilege escalation and other attacks, but I *think* that I got everything covered.
 You probably still want to inspect the code of this tool before trusting it blindly.

-The security model is that this tool should be run on your private machine, where you already have the priviledges. **I would not install this tool on a shared machine or on the network of a school.** It's not that it's known to be vulnerable to anything, but rather that given its relative complexity, it's probably too young to be trusted.
+The security model is that this tool should be run on your private machine, where you already have the privileges. **I would not install this tool on a shared machine or on the network of a school.** It's not that it's known to be vulnerable to anything, but rather that given its relative complexity, it's probably too young to be trusted.

-That being said, I think that it should be rather difficult to achieve any priviledge escalation with this tool.
+That being said, I think that it should be rather difficult to achieve any privilege escalation with this tool.

 `shutorial-admin` contains every operation needing root access, and you should execute it as sudo or such.
 The content of this script